questdb/questdb.io/blog/2021-04-20-questdb-release-6-0-alpha.md

 author_url: https://github.com/bsmth
 author_image_url: https://avatars.githubusercontent.com/bsmth
 description:
-  We've released an alpha version for 6.0 and the highlights include out-of-order ingestion, improved InfluxDB Line Protocol ingestion and multiple fixes and improvements
+  An alpha version for QuestDB version 6.0 is available now to test with highlights such as out-of-order support, improved InfluxDB Line Protocol ingestion and multiple fixes and improvements
 keywords:
   - postgres
   - grafana